-How cable news is covering Trump's rallies
+How cable news covered Trump's rallies before the 2018 midterms

 Rally dates: April 28 - Michigan; May 10 - Indiana; May 29 - Tennessee; June 20 - Minnesota; June 25 - South Carolina; June 27 - North Dakota; July 5 - Montana; July 31 - Florida; August 2 - Pennsylvania; August 4 - Ohio; August 21 - West Virginia; August 30 - Indiana